Discover how CloudZero helps engineering and finance get on the same team β and unlock cloud cost intelligence to power cloud profitability

 In addition, CloudZero's anomaly detection feature allows you to monitor your AWS instances for unusual cost spikes.
 When an abnormal spike is detected, CloudZero immediately alerts the responsible team in Slack so they can take action right away.
 This helps control your cloud costs and prevent unexpected surges in your AWS bill.

-To see how CloudZero can help you reduce your AWS bill and keep your costs under control, .
+to see how CloudZero can help you reduce your cloud bill and keep your costs under control.